ChannelUndefined/ChannelUndefined/README.md

 As we are currently nearing the end of my 8th grade school year, I would like to say a few things to my school's admins.
 It was fun constantly creating new sites to circumvent the blocks.

-And Mr. Brown, half those proxy browser sites were mine. :)
+And (insert name of admin who blocks sites), half those proxy browser sites were mine. :)

 Farewell.